zhangjikai/java-learn/java8/lambda.md

      */
     R apply(T t);

+    /**
+     * Returns a composed function that first applies the before
+     * function to its input, and then applies this function to the result.
+     * If evaluation of either function throws an exception, it is relayed to
+     * the caller of the composed function.
+     */
     default <V> Function<V, R> compose(Function<? super V, ? extends T> before) {
         Objects.requireNonNull(before);
         return (V v) -> apply(before.apply(v));
     }

+    /**
+     * Returns a composed function that first applies this function to
+     * its input, and then applies the after function to the result.
+     * If evaluation of either function throws an exception, it is relayed to
+     * the caller of the composed function.
+     */
     default <V> Function<T, V> andThen(Function<? super R, ? extends V> after) {
         Objects.requireNonNull(after);
         return (T t) -> after.apply(apply(t));
     }

+    /**
+     * Returns a function that always returns its input argument.
+     */
     static <T> Function<T, T> identity() {
         return t -> t;
     }